Damzwan/sketchmate/docs/DRAW_ENGINE.md

   invalidation.
 Object moves are stored as **diffs** (`getObjectDiff`) and applied in bulk (`applyObjectModificationsBulk`), which tracks old and new footprints separately so a long move doesn't invalidate the empty span between them.
-- **Payload compaction.** `OptimizedPencilStroke.toObject` serializes a
+- **Payload compaction.** Pencil and watercolor strokes serialize a delta-encoded, rounded `compressedTrace` and drop the raw `path`.
+A live watercolor stroke also retains only that numeric trace, not a second `Point[]` graph beside its expanded Fabric path.
-  delta-encoded, rounded `compressedTrace` and drops the raw `path`, shrinking the most common stroke on the wire and in snapshots.
+- **Autosave snapshot.** Autosave serializes the live scene once in short time slices and persists that detached JSON directly.
+It does not clone every Fabric object or rebuild a second `StaticCanvas` for the draft thumbnail.

 ---